 h.
 Academic Keys Website

 j.
 E-Letters on Systems, Control & Signal Processing

 k.
 Personal: Colleagues, Advisers and Friends.

 Washington University recognizes that the decision to join our faculty often depends on the job prospects for a spouse or partner.
 Where possible, our schools work together to explore possible employment opportunities for those individuals.
 Department chairs and chairs of search committees are encouraged to contact their deans as early as possible in the recruitment process to explore and facilitate this transition process.

 Washington University also participates in the St. Louis Regional Higher Education Recruitment Consortium (HERC), which offers resources for employment decisions involving two careers.
-Visit the HERC website for help with your dual-career job search.
-For additional assistance with HERC, please contact Lathon Ferguson, Manager, Community Diversity Outreach, Human Resources.
+Visit the HERC website for help with your dual-career job search, including opportunities in the greater Missouri area.
+For additional assistance with HERC, please contact Denise DeCou, Manager, Community and Diversity Outreach, Human Resources.

 Washington University also realizes that many of our faculty’s partners are themselves outstanding academics.
 Recognizing that success in faculty recruitment often depends on the opportunity to facilitate the employment of an accompanying partner, Washington University has entered into a spousal hiring program with Saint Louis University.
 Although the program does not guarantee employment for the accompanying partner, it does provide an opportunity for both universities to more successfully place dual academic career couples.

 Benefits and Housing Resources

 Learn about Washington University’s highly competitive benefits, which are designed to support all of our faculty and their diverse needs.
 The university’s Human Resources team is available to have confidential discussions with faculty candidates and answer any questions they may have about our benefits.